Plants that grow best in a straw bale or hay bale garden.

 The pleasure you will get from doing something a bit different in your garden combined with the benefits of not having to bend over to plant and harvest your straw bale garden and the added benefit of not having to dig, make hay bale gardening really worthwhile.

 What is the best bale to grow plants in Hay bales or straw bales?

-Straw consists of only the stems of the plant and will have few seeds, hay is cheaper to buy but will includes seeds, I have never found this a great problem.
-Choose tight bales securely bound with twine or wire.
-If possible, purchase the bales the autumn before you plant.
+Straw consists of only the stems of the plant, and will have few seeds, hay is cheaper to buy but, will contain seeds, I have never found this a great problem.
+Choose tight bales securely bound with twine or wire, if possible, purchase the bales the autumn before you plant.

 Maintaining planted straw bales and hay bales.